UserScape/larajobs-desktop/README.md

 - Get notified about new job postings
 - View list of most recent job postings
 - Quick links to submit postings or search for Laravel Consultants
+- Global hotkey to open the app (default: `CmdOrCtrl+Shift+J`)
+- Send batched notifications, just one, or an explicit "No new jobs" depending on the number of new jobs identified.
 - *More features coming soon*

 <img width="411" alt="Screenshot 2023-07-23 at 11 41 18 PM" src="https://github.com/LukeTowers/larajobs-desktop/assets/7253840/46fd2c27-240f-424f-9c8b-afcb9f12685a">